-OLD GROWTH ACRES: TBD

-ROAD MILES: TBD
+OLD GROWTH ACRES: TBD ROAD MILES: TBD

 The entire timber sale area is located on Gravina Island, and within the SESF.
 The area is located west of the Ketchikan International Airport in two distinct areas, the west side of Vallenar Point and the Bostwick drainage accessed by the existing Bostwick Road.
-Harvest units are estimated to contain approximately 6,000 MBF of merchantable timber volume.
+Harvest units were estimated to contain approximately 6,000 MBF of merchantable timber volume when helicopter logging operators were available in the region.
+The DOF has considered the use of helicopter harvest methods due to the timber location, terrain and the land ownership configuration.
+Due to the exit of that type of operator from the region, some of the operable areas previously represented have been adjusted.
+The area may be further adjusted as it is examined.
 Part of this area consists of the reoffer of 38 acres of the Bostwick #1 timber sale which was not completed under a prior timber sale contract in 2007.
 Access to a portion of the Bostwick area may require construction of a new access spur and a new bridge crossing on the east fork of Bostwick Creek.
 The DOF will work with the ADF&G, Habitat Division for bridge placement across Bostwick Creek.
-The DOF is considering the use of both conventional and helicopter harvest methods due to the timber location, terrain and the land ownership configuration.
-Consequently, utilization standards for the timber harvest are predicted to influence the feasibility of the sale.
-The proposed harvest prescription is projected to include combination of small clear cut and partial cut openings where terrain and timber types allow.
-Feasibility of this type of operation is dependent on market conditions, new road access, and the availability of a logging helicopter.
+The proposed harvest prescription is projected to include combination of medium to small clear cuts where terrain and timber types allow.